Jome0169/Jome0169.github.io/_posts/2019-06-20-identifying-rna-seq-strandedneess.md

 Often times it's essential to know the strand orientation of your library.
-If for instance you have overlapping genes, or very closely nested genes, you wont be able to accuretly identify the correct strand orintation for your genes of interest.
+If for instance you have overlapping genes, or very closely nested genes, you wont be able to accuretly calculate transcription units unless you know the strand of origin of both your RNA library and your genes of interest.

-In order to identify the strand orientation of some NGS libraries I downloaded from SRA I stumpbled upon this excellent little tool called `infer_experiment.py` from the [RseqC](http://rseqc.sourceforge.net).
-It's a great resource for this kind of thing. `infer_experiment.py` takes in a bam file as well as a BED file on genes with known strandedness.
+In order to identify the strand orientation of RNA NGS libraries I downloaded from SRA I stumpbled upon this excellent little tool called `infer_experiment.py` from the [RseqC](http://rseqc.sourceforge.net).
+It's a great resource for this kind of thing. `infer_experiment.py` takes in a bam file (aligned to your genome) and a BED file of genes with known strandedness.

 So - to run it in parallel on all my bam libraries I just did a simple parallel command to expedite it as it's quite quick.